make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # An approximation

-- If we simply Lerp the quaternions we actaully get a descent approximation of Slerp without the need to calculate $\theta$ and without the division-by-zero problem.
+- If we simply Lerp the quaternions we actually get a descent approximation of Slerp without the need to calculate $\theta$ and without the division-by-zero problem.
-- Now we only have two things to be aware of:
+- Now we only have two minor things to be aware of:
-  1. To ensure a "shortest arc" rotation, we need to negate one of the endpoints if their dot product is negative.
+  1. To ensure a "shortest arc" rotation, we need to negate one of the endpoints if their dot product is negative
+     (just as we did for Slerp).
   1. To ensure that we return a **unit** quaternion, we must normalize the result of the Lerp.
 - Let's call this